bitsoex/slate/source/index.html.md

 * 0707: 2FA Locked
 * 0708: Max attempts reached to perform operation
 * 0709: Action not permitted for missing KYC data
+* 0712: There was an error trying to save an user beneficiary
+* 0713: There was an error trying to fetch the user beneficiaries
+* 0714: Invalid data for user beneficiary

 ### Throttling Errors: 08 (HTTP 420)
 * 0801: You have hit the request rate-limit